DhyanMPatel/Js-Vnnovate/React/Learning React/Learning-React.md

 ## What is React?

-- Reactjs is a `component-based` javascript library that create dynamic and interactive user interface.
+- Reactjs is a `component-based` javascript library that create dynamic and interactive UI (user interface).
 It create the `single-page application` with focus on perfomance and maintainability.

 ## How it work?